yuvalmGS/gigaspaces-wiki-jekyll/xap97net/processing-unit-container.markdown

 | `BackupId` | 1 to the `NumberOfBackups` value, denoting the backup ID of the `InstanceId` of the current Processing Unit instance. |
 | `RunningNumber` |A running number of the cluster instance.
 Takes into account different topologies and provides a unique identifier (starting from `0`) of the cluster member. |

-(!)
-Defining a `null` value in one of these properties means that they are not set.
+{% exclamation %} Defining a `null` value in one of these properties means that they are not set.

 # Creating Your Own Processing Unit Container